BasharDlaleh/puppet_control_repo/README.md

 # puppet_control_repo
-a contrl repo for puppet configuration
+a control repo for puppet configuration

 ## there are a lot of ways to orchestrate puppet acroos different nodes: